 Another accent colour combination can be made when you match two colours located exactly opposite each other on the colour wheel.
 Examples are green and red or blue and orange.
 Since these are mostly extreme, mixing complementary colours with white or black can help you create different hues that go well together.

 Shades include white, grey, black, beige, and other parts of the neutral palette.
-They are not included on the traditional colour wheel, but they are mostly implored because of their simplicity.
+They are not included on the traditional colour wheel, but they are mostly admired because of their simplicity.

-Although shades and minimal accent colours are often used nowadays, there are kitchen designs that cater to bolder and adventurous colour combinations.
-A white kitchen with light blue tiled backsplash and cute carrot orange, and grey accents is incredibly fun and inviting.
+Although shades and minimal accent colours are often used nowadays, there are kitchen designs that cater to bolder and more adventurous colour combinations.
+A white kitchen with a light blue tiled backsplash and cute carrot orange and grey accents is incredibly fun and inviting.
 A combination of olive and wine colours creates a homey kitchen.

-If you plan to revamp your kitchen on a budget, changing your colour scheme can do the job.
+If you plan to revamp your kitchen on a budget, changing your colour scheme can do the trick.
 These wonderful colour combinations might help you decide what to choose.

 13. Neutral Colours with Wood Tone Accents

 Minimalism is a hot topic in interior design.
-Although not a new concept, the use of sleek lines, clean furniture built, and subtle colour combinations rise widely to any home.
+Although not a new concept, the use of sleek lines, cleanly built furniture, and subtle colour combinations is widely used in any home.
 Neutral colours are highly favoured due to their flexibility and simplicity.
-They offer an illusion of openness to a small space, making it look more spacious than it really is.
+They give the illusion of openness to a small space, making it look more spacious than it really is.
 While neutral palettes provide a variety of advantages to an interior design, they also tend to be a little monotonous if not used properly.
-To avoid making a boring and lifeless kitchen, try matching your neutrals with textured accents.
+To avoid creating a lifeless and boring kitchen, try matching your neutrals with textured accents.
 To make the job easier, treat your own furniture as your accent.

-Wooden cabinets are popular for kitchen use for a good reason- they are durable and stylish as they do not get out of the trend.
+Wooden cabinets are popular for kitchen use for a good reason: they are durable and stylish, and they never go out of style.
 Their natural lines contribute to the overall beauty of the place.
 When painted, wooden cabinets give your kitchen an extra flair.
-If properly matched, wood furniture and accessories naturally beautify a neutral painted kitchen.
+If properly matched, wood furniture and accessories naturally beautify a neutrally painted kitchen.

 White HDB Kitchen with Wooden Cabinets

 White walls with a brown undertone make a warm and relaxing kitchen.
-Liven it up with a well-detailed gloss white wooden buffet hutch with glass doors exposing its interior.
+Liven it up with a well-detailed, glossy white wooden buffet hutch with glass doors exposing its interior.
 To complete the fusion of modern and classic kitchen design, choose an equally detailed hanging light placed at the centre of your kitchen ceiling.
-Add some minimum window treatment to welcome the natural light in the morning.
+Add some minimal window treatment to welcome the natural light in the morning.